Resource Management Act 1991

 You could also call this:

-The District Court can deal with cases about getting this money back, no matter how much money is involved.
+The District Court can hear cases about getting money back from the owner or agent of a ship, no matter how much money is involved.
+This rule applies even if there are other laws that say something different.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.